saleyn/unleash_ex/README.md

 `Unleash` is a client for the
 [Unleash Toggle Service](https://unleash.github.io/).

+NOTE: this is a github clone of https://gitlab.com/afontaine/unleash_ex

 The primary use is `Unleash.enabled?/2` or `Unleash.enabled?/3` to check whether or not the given feature flag is enabled.